 The actuarial accrued liability is that portion of the present value of future benefits that will not be paid by future normal costs, i.e. the portion allocated to past years.
 The difference between this liability and the actuarial value of assets on the valuation date is called the unfunded actuarial accrued liability (UAAL).
-The dollar amount of unfunded actuarial accrued liability is reduced if the contributions to the System exceed the normal cost for the year plus interest on the prior year's UAAL.
+When the actuarial value of assets exceeds the actuarial accrued liability, it is referred to as surplus.
+The dollar amount of unfunded actuarial accrued liability/(surplus) is reduced/(increased) if the contributions to the System exceed the normal cost for the year plus interest on the prior year's UAAL/(surplus).

-The unfunded actuarial accrued liability as of July 1, 2021, using both the actuarial and market value of assets, is shown in the following table.
+The unfunded actuarial accrued liability/(surplus) as of July 1, 2022, using both the actuarial and market value of assets, is shown in the following table.

-Actuarial Value of Assets Market Value of Assets Actuarial Accrued Liability Value of Assets Unfunded Actuarial Accrued Liability \$216,938,984 218,471,110 (\$1,532,126) \$216,938,984 246,453,303 (\$29,514,319) Funded Ratio 100.71% 113.60%
+Actuarial Value of Assets Market Value of Assets Actuarial Accrued Liability Value of Assets UAAL/(Surplus) \$225,647,081 228,630,893 (\$2,983,812) \$225,647,081 219,726,450 \$5,920,631 Funded Ratio 101.32% 97.38%

-The deferred investment gain means that, absent investment returns lower than expected (7.3% for FY 2022), the funded ratio is expected to increase over the next four years as the deferred investment experience is recognized.
-However, we also expect there to be downward pressure on the funded ratio as a result of the phase-in of the economic assumptions.
-See Section 4 of the report for the detailed development of the unfunded actuarial accrued liability.
+The net deferred investment loss means that, absent investment returns higher than expected (7.2% for FY 2023, 7.1% for FY 2024 and 7.0% for FY 2025), the funded ratio is expected to decrease over the next four years as the deferred investment experience is recognized.
+We also expect some downward pressure on the funded ratio as a result of the phase-in of the set of economic assumptions.
+See Section 4 of the report for the detailed development of the unfunded actuarial accrued liability/(surplus).

-The components of the net decrease of \$7.1 million in the UAAL from July 1, 2020 to July 1, 2021 are shown in the following table:
+The components of the net increase in valuation assets over actuarial accrued liability of \$1.5 million from July 1, 2021 to July 1, 2022 are shown in the following table: